Noah Doersing

 I'm Noah Doersing, my favorite pasta shape is radiatori, and I've recently graduated with a Master's degree in media informatics from the University of Tübingen – now, I make computers go brrrrrr at SüdWestStrom.

-Outside of my job, I work on various open-source projects (many of which are outlined below), make generative art (like the animation up top) using software & hardware, listen to music by independent artists, occasionally toot (formerly tweet) things, take photographs of birds (& other stuff) which I share on a website I've called Rarefied Pixels, film said birds getting up to various hijinks, and grow chilis.
+Outside of my job, I work on various open-source projects (many of which are outlined below), make generative art (like the animation up top) using software & hardware, listen to music by independent artists, occasionally toot things on Mastodon (mirrored on Bsky), take photographs of birds (& other stuff) which I share on a website I've called Rarefied Pixels, film said birds getting up to various hijinks, and grow chilis.

 Over on my blog, dubbed Excessively Adequate, I write about programming and adjacent subjects such as infinite Bash history, adjusting a Mac's system volume on the command line, drawing the Sierpiński Triangle with recursive SQL and SVG, and isomorphisms between integers and some composite types in Haskell.